NOTACAL logo

 Exponential and Power Functions

-The exponential function (e to the power x) raises Euler's number to a given power.
+The exponential function (e to the power x) raises Euler number to a given power.
 This function models natural growth and decay processes in biology, economics, and physics.
 The 10 to the power x function similarly raises 10 to a given power.

 The power function (x to the power y or x to the n) raises any base to any exponent.
 Specialized functions handle common cases: x squared squares a number, x cubed cubes it, square root of x finds square roots, and cube root of x finds cube roots.